 \subsection{Dataset Comparison}

-In Table~\ref{tab:dataset}, we compare CGPart with existing datasets that have vehicle part segmentation annotations.
-CGPart contains the largest number of parts per category, and its annotation on both synthetic images and real images makes it useful for various studies, e.g., unsupervised domain adaptation.
-In Figure~\ref{fig:compare_cnt}, we compare the number of parts per image labeled on PascalPart and CGPart real test images.
-Generally, CGPart contains $2$ to $3$ times more annotations per image, making it a challenging part segmentation benchmark.
-More comprehensive comparisons between CGPart and PascalPart can be found in the supplementary material.
-In conclusion, CGPart is the first large-scale part segmentation dataset that provides detailed annotations on 3D CAD models, synthetic images, and real test images.
+In Table~\ref{tab:dataset}, we compare UDA-Part with existing datasets that provide vehicle part segmentation labels.
+UDA-Part contains the largest number of parts per category, and its annotation on both synthetic images and real images makes it adequate for UDA studies.
+In Figure~\ref{fig:compare_cnt}, we compare the number of parts per image labeled on PascalPart and UDA-Part real test images.
+Generally, UDA-Part contains $2$ to $3$ times more annotations per image, making it a more challenging part segmentation benchmark.
+More comprehensive comparisons between UDA-Part and PascalPart can be found in the supplementary material.